redjack/rflow/README.md

 identify specific components.

-* settings - general application settings, such as log levels, app names, directories, etc
+* settings - general application settings, such as log levels, app names, directories, etc.

+* shards - a list of the shards defined for the workflow, including UUID, type, and number of workers for the shard

-* components - a list of the components including its name, specification (Ruby class), and options.
+* components - a list of the components including its name, specification (Ruby class), shard, and options.
 Note that the options are serialized to the database as YAML, and components should understand that the round-trip through the database might not be perfect (e.g.
   Ruby symbols might become strings).
 A component also has a number of input ports and output ports.

-* ports - belonging to a component (via `component_uuid` foreign key), also has a `type` colum for ActiveRecord STI, which gets set to either a `RFlow::Configuration::InputPort` or `RFlow::Configuration::OutputPort`.
+* ports - belonging to a component (via `component_uuid` foreign key), also has a `type` column for ActiveRecord STI, which gets set to either a `RFlow::Configuration::InputPort` or `RFlow::Configuration::OutputPort`.

 * connections - a connection between two ports via foriegn keys `input_port_uuid` and `output_port_uuid`.
-Like ports, connections are typed via AR STI (`RFlow::Configuration::ZMQConnection` is the only supported value for now) and have a YAML serialized `options` hash.
+Like ports, connections are typed via AR STI (`RFlow::Configuration::ZMQConnection` and 'RFlow::Configuration::BrokeredZMGConnection` are the only supported values for now) and have a YAML serialized `options` hash.
 A connection also (potentially) defines the port keys.

 RFlow also provides a RubyDSL for configuration-like file to be used to load the database: